Date 2024: 04 January 2024 until 29 January 2024

 We’ll drive for 4 to 5 hours to a hut next to Laguna Verde at 4300m.
 There are pools of warm water nearby and a basic hut.
 Our team will set up our tents and the dining dome tent as well.
 On the way to Laguna Verde we will stop to register and show paperwork at the Chilean Police of Maricunga.
 Included: Breakfast in hotel, transport, lunch, dinner and night in tents.

-If the tracks are in conditions, we will try to drive to 5800 metres (yes, this is possible), but this isn’t always possible.
-If we can’t drive, no problem, we walk for 3 to 4 hours to gain the 600 metres that separates us from Tejos.
-This is our last hut but one of the best ones at Ojos.
-It has 6 beds and a kitchen with a nice table.
-Again, we’ll use it as a kitchen.
+If the tracks are in conditions, we will try to drive to 5200 metres (yes, this is possible), but this isn’t always possible.
+If we can’t drive, no problem, we walk one hour more for the 6/7 hour summit push for that 6023 meters high volcanoe.
 Included: breakfast, packed lunch, dinner and night in a mountain hut (or tents).

 After a 3am start, we expect a 7 to 9 hour push to the summit.
 The climb starts with straightforward switchbacks then changes to a huge traverse at 6500m.
 We then reach the main crater and work our way to the summit over a final steep gully and a technical 10 metre rock section to the main summit.
 Included: chance of summiting the largest volcano on Earth!